swdotcom/swdc-intellij-music-time/README.md

-# Music Time
+# Music Time for Spotify

-[Music Time](https://www.software.com/music-time) is an IntelliJ plugin that discovers the most productive music to listen to as you code.
+[Music Time for Spotify](https://www.software.com/music-time) is an IntelliJ plugin that discovers the most productive music to listen to as you code.

+*Music Time requires a Spotify account.
+We currently do not support Apple Music, Google Play, or any other players, but may in a future plugin.*

 ![Marketplace](https://img.shields.io/jetbrains/plugin/v/14143-music-time.svg)
 ![Installs](https://img.shields.io/jetbrains/plugin/d/14143-music-time)